telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

         });
     });

-To bind the widget to a JSONP service by using the Kendo UI DataSource, follow the example below.
+To bind the widget to a JSONP service by using the Data Source component, refer to the following example.

 ###### Example